r-hub/blog/content/post/2020-01-15-examples/index.md

 * _"Examples should run for no more than a few seconds each: they are intended to exemplify to the would-be user how to use the functions in the package."_ :hourglass:

 * _"The code and examples provided in a package should never do anything which might be regarded as malicious or anti-social."_  :smiling_imp: The policies give examples of such behaviour such as _"Packages should not write in the user’s home filespace (including clipboards), nor anywhere else on the file system apart from the R session’s temporary directory"_.
+So make good use of `tempdir()`!

 ## Conclusion

 In this post we answered questions around the preparation of examples for manual pages of R packages.
+If you wish there were even more flexibility, be on the lookout for future developments for examples written with `roxygen2`, [for instance check out the WIP `roxygen2labs` package](https://github.com/gaborcsardi/roxygenlabs#conditional-examples).